ima-tester/react-main/README.md

 ```bash
 npm install
 ```
-This will install all application dependencies.
+This will install all application dependencies!

 ### Development Environment
 By default in development environment application is served on `http://localhost:8081`.
 Port can be changed in configuration file for development environment `webpack.dev.js`.